 The Bartow ENGAGE Chamber Young Professionals’ community project is, “Stuff the Bus,” which includes collecting school supply donations for Polk County’s students in need.
-The campaign generally begins mid-July and continues through mid-August – just in time for school.
+The campaign generally runs through the month of July – just in time for school.

 The Hearth Project works to address the needs of Polk’s homeless students year round.

-Anyone may donate to the drive by bringing donations to the Bartow Chamber of Commerce in July or August.
-Donations may also be dropped off at Twisted Pineapple Boutique at 160 S Wilson Ave in Bartow.
+Anyone may donate to the drive by bringing donations to the Bartow Chamber of Commerce through July 28, 2023.
+Donations may also be dropped off at other locations throughout the city, such as MidFlorida Credit Union, or PalletOne, Inc.

-“It’s heartbreaking,” said Morgan Odum, Chair of ENGAGE Bartow.
+“It’s heartbreaking,” said Stephanie Tucker, Chair of ENGAGE Bartow.
 “When we found out how many kids in Polk were homeless, we couldn’t believe it.
 Many of our ENGAGE members have school-aged children themselves, and it’s shocking to realize that there are so many children in our area without a stable place to live,” she added.
-“The Bartow community is so supportive, last year they generously brought in school supplies for these children.
-This year we are hoping for another great turnout, every little bit helps.”

 ENGAGE is a program designed to offer social networking, professional development and volunteer opportunities to ambitious young professionals, ages 21 to 42.
 Membership in the group is free to Chamber members, and $50 a year for non-members, and is geared toward improving career opportunities, developing leadership abilities, building personal networks and giving back to the greater Bartow community.
 Members make valuable connections with peers from various industries and have access to prominent and influential leaders.